GeorgeWL/key-signatures-react/README.md

 For helping me learn music theory for my hobby of singing, I'm building this application of Flash Cards for Key Signatures and the Triads of those key signatures

+**Until full release, all updates onto main branch unless a refactor.
+On release, use feature trunking (branch then merge after completion)**

 ## TODO:

 - [ ] Create Clef with Bass or Treble as property